gitarrg/lorgs/README.md

 # Lorrgs

-simple webapp to analyse and compare cooldown usage in top logs by spec/comp.
+simple webapp to analyze and compare cooldown usage in top logs by spec/comp.

 ## Link